Azithromycin is an antibiotic medicine.

 - You'll usually take azithromycin once a day.
 Try to take it at the same time each day.

-- Take azithromycin capsules at least 1 hour before food or 2 hours after eating.
+- Take azithromycin capsules or tablets at least 1 hour before food or 2 hours after eating.
 You can take tablets or liquid with or without food.

-- For most infections you should feel better within a few days, but it's important to finish your full course of medicine.
+- For most infections you should feel better within a few days, but it's important to finish your full course of antibiotics.

-- The most common side effects of azithromycin are feeling or being sick, diarrhoea, headaches, or changes to your sense of taste.
+- Common side effects include feeling or being sick, diarrhoea, or changes to your sense of taste.